From Poisson Observations to Fitted Negative Binomial Distribution: Introduction

 Alternative parameterizations for NB distributions have been used in the literature as well, including $(\nu, \mu=\nu(1-p)/p)$ as in \cite{anscombe1949statistical} or \cite{bliss1953fitting}, $(\nu, P=(1-p)/p)$ as in \cite{johnson2005univariate}, and $(\nu, P=1-p)$ as in \cite{anscombe1950sampling} and \cite{aldirawi2022modeling}.
 For more detailed reviews on the history of negative binomial distributions, please see \cite{ross1985negative}, Section~5.1 in \cite{johnson2005univariate}, and references therein.

+According to \eqref{eq:PMF_Poisson} and \eqref{eq:NB_pmf}, the Poisson distributions and NB distributions are two non-overlapped classes of distributions.
 A natural question is whether we can tell in practice that the data come from a Poisson or a negative binomial distribution.
 If the true distribution is a negative binomial distribution with some unknown $\nu>0$ and $p\in (0,1)$, one can eventually tell that the true distribution is not Poisson because the sample variance will be significantly larger than the sample mean as the sample size goes to infinity.

-However, if the data come from a Poisson distribution with some unknown parameter $\lambda >0$, the situation is quite different.
-Even with a large sample size, it is intrinsically difficult to separate a Poisson law from a nearly equidispersed negative binomial distribution.
-We use the Kolmogorov-Smirnov (KS) test \citep{massey1951kolmogorov}, a classical goodness-of-fit procedure, as an illustration.

-The original KS test was proposed to assess whether a given random sample $\{Y_1, \ldots, $ $Y_n\}$ originates from a continuous cumulative distribution function (CDF) $F_{\boldsymbol\theta}(y)$, characterized by specific model parameter(s) $\boldsymbol\theta$.
-The KS test statistic is defined as $D_n = \sup_{y} |F_n(y) - F_{\boldsymbol\theta}(y)|$, where $F_n(y) = n^{-1} \sum_{i=1}^n {\mathbf 1}_{(-\infty, y]}(Y_i)$ represents the empirical distribution function (EDF) of the sample. \cite{dimitrova2020computing} extended the applicability of the KS test to encompass a broader range of distributions $F_{\boldsymbol\theta}(y)$, including discrete and mixed distributions with known $\boldsymbol\theta$.
-When $\boldsymbol\theta$ is unknown, \cite{lilliefors1967kolmogorov,lilliefors1969kolmogorov} suggested replacing $\boldsymbol\theta$ with its estimate $\hat{\boldsymbol\theta}$ when calculating $D_n$~.
-Adjusted $p$-values or thresholds for test statistics can be estimated by parametric bootstrapping \citep{henze1996empirical}, nonparametric bootstrapping \citep{aldirawi2019identifying}, or nested bootstrapping \citep{dousti2022r} under those circumstances.
-R packages, such as iZID \citep{wang2020identifying} and AZIAD \citep{dousti2022r}, have been developed for such purposes.